-Join fellow UW alumni and friends online as we talk with as we talk with UW expert Dhavan Shah ’89 about the spread of fake news and the real importance of responsible journalism.
+Join fellow UW alumni and friends online for a livestream and Q & A with a panel of experts who will discuss the ongoing labor shortage.
 The talk will be moderated by Mike Knetter, president and CEO of the Wisconsin Foundation and Alumni Association.

 A recording of this livestream will be available on uwalumni.com after the event.